 The Global Fee is not adjusted on a pro-rata basis.
 Some residual amount is required.
-This payment covers some of the costs already incurred and maintains the student's enrolment at the College.
+This payment covers some of the costs already incurred and maintains the student's place in the school.

 If a student is absent for more than two terms, a special holding fee of \$200, plus 50% of the Global fee, is necessary to keep the place for that student.